Main Level - Circulation Area

 May Morris Room, Archives and Special Collections, Lower Level

-This exhibit showcases notable members of the Dickinson College community.
-These include graduates, professors, and children of Dickinsonians who have impacted not only the Dickinson community, but the world beyond the limestone walls.
+This exhibit features highlights from collections of personal papers, photographs, and artifacts donated by Dickinsonians.
 Included in this exhibit are Moncure Daniel Conway, class of 1848, Zatae Longsdorff, class of 1887, Montague Frank Modder, visiting Professor, James Buchanan, class of 1809, Craig Robert Thomas, son of Dickinson Alums, Edgar and Elizabeth Burke Miller, classes of 1920 and 1923 respectively, Horatio Collins King, class of 1858, Sarah L. Rowe, class of 1934, and Charles Francis Himes, class of 1855.